JacobKnittle/osTicket-Post-Install-Config/README.md

   <img width="388" alt="image" src="https://github.com/JacobKnittle/osTicket-Post-Install-Config/assets/124555008/7c60fae3-f52b-478c-9c15-59e70e06fa42">
 </p>

 4.)
 From there you want to navigate to Admin Panel -> Agents -> Roles -> Add New Role.
-Under definition, name the role Supreme Admin and permissions select all the permissions in each section and then add role.
+Under definition, name the role Supreme Admin and permissions select all the permissions in each section and then add the role.
 <p>

 <img width="385" alt="image" src="https://github.com/JacobKnittle/osTicket-Post-Install-Config/assets/124555008/5c439094-dcc3-4a92-9fa4-58de1e170ee0">